 Our report aims to help industry leaders and professionals gain an overview of their market to understand their successes and shortcomings compared to their competitors.
-It’s an excellent way to benchmark digital performance with that of your peers in the Online Educational Platforms sector.
+It’s an excellent way to benchmark digital performance with that of your peers in the online education market.

 We look at year-on-year performance across technical and creative metrics, giving our data a qualitative score to compare the top brands in the industry.

-You’ll see an analysis of areas such as SEO visibility, Brand Reach, Link Authority and social scores.
+You’ll see an analysis of areas such as Visibility, Brand Reach, Link Authority and Social Scores.

-We only discuss data about the top-performing sites within the market in our reports, but our data is sourced across the whole industry.
+While we only discuss data about the top-performing sites within the market in our reports, our data is sourced across the whole industry.
 That means even if you can’t see your name featured here, you can still get in touch and ask for us to provide your insights directly.

-We don’t just source the data and put it into neat little charts.
-We also analyse the market by doing the research, checking out the Google results for ourselves and delving into your sites to see why some brands are performing well and others are treading water.
+We don’t just source the data and put it into neat little charts either.
+We’ve also analysed the online education market by doing the research, checking out the Google results for ourselves and delving into your sites to see why some brands are performing well and others are treading water.
 Here are the things that stood out to us the most – it reads best alongside the report.

 Organic visibility is usually the top of everyone’s list when it comes to performance improvements that they want to make.